Aspen is Positioned to Take Its Place as One of the West’s Top Two Wheel Destinations

 - For a complete guide to E-biking etiquette click here.

 - With several convenient locations in Aspen/Snowmass, Aspen Sports has over 200 cruisers and kids’ bikes, and offers one-way bike rentals between each of its sites.
 (408 E. Cooper Ave; 970.925.6331)

-- Aspen Velo Bike Shop offers bicycle sales, service and rentals at flexible rates for any age and skill level.
-With a huge selection of rental bikes that’s maintained by professional mechanics, Aspen Velo Bike Shop also offers trailside breakdown assistance to give riders that extra piece of mind.
+- Aspen Velo Bike Shop offers bicycle sales, service, and rentals at flexible rates for any age and skill level.
+With a huge selection of rental bikes that are maintained by professional mechanics, Aspen Velo Bike Shop also offers trailside breakdown assistance to give riders that extra piece of mind.
 Rentals include Santa Cruz, Ibis, Storck and Raleigh bikes.
 (465 N. Mill St; 970.925.1495)